browserstack/browserstack-local-ruby/README.md

 ## Additional Arguments

 Apart from the key all other arguments are optional.
-To specify these arguments add them to the inout hash for the BrowserStack::Local constructor.
+To specify these arguments add them to the input hash for the BrowserStack::Local constructor.

 #### Verbose Logging
 To enable verbose logging -